 At the end of the day, bee pollen is the perfect source of antioxidants and is easily absorbed into the bloodstream helping stimulate immune all immunological responses.

-Cayenne Pepper a very popular spice is rich in the vitamins A, C, iron, potassium, and calcium.
+Cayenne Pepper a very popular spice is rich in vitamins A, C, iron, potassium, and calcium.
 In it, you’ll also find some magnesium, sulfur, phosphorus, and to round it all out B complex.

-Directly in high doses, it may actually help increase the risk of cancer but moderate doses it may help heal other cancers.
+Directly in high doses, it may actually help increase the risk of cancer but in moderate doses it may help heal other cancers.

 I’ll be working on finding the proper dosage.